romnn/microgpusim/WIP.md

   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+  - DONE: Optional new type to simplify display printing for optionals
   - DONE: implement repetitions for profile validate
   - DONE: implement option to run all steps for a benchmark ("validate")
     - DONE: build, profile, (trace, accelsim-trace), (simulate, accelsim-simulate, playground-simulate)